sovrin/fsbr/README.md

 <a name="routerHas"></a>
 #### `router.has(method, path)`
-Returns true, if the bound route exists.
+Returns true, if the route exists.
 ```javascript
 const {has} = router();